-Today, the Middle East in North Africa (MENA) region faces the great challenges of social integration and economic diversification.
-According to an Organisation for Economic Co-operation and Development report on youth in the MENA region, “young men and women in the MENA region face the highest youth unemployment levels in the world.
-With the share of youth (aged 15–29) exceeding 30 percent of the working-age population in most countries.”
-The MENA region is also host to an unprecedented number of refugees and internally displaced persons.
-In 2017, according to the United Nations High Commission for Refugees, the MENA region hosted just 6 percent of the world’s population, but nearly a quarter of the world’s refugees, returnees, stateless people, internally displaced people and asylum-seekers.
-Many lower and upper-middle income countries are host to these refugees, such as Lebanon, Turkey, and Jordan.
-The dual challenges of needing economic diversification and addressing marginalized populations create competing demands.
-Countries must grapple with decisions about access to labor markets and social programs for refugees while also meeting the demands of its own citizens who may also be struggling with unemployment and access to opportunities.
+The MENA region also hosts to an unprecedented number of refugees and internally displaced persons.
+Many lower and upper-middle income countries harbor these marginalized communities, such as Lebanon, Turkey, and Jordan.
+The dual challenges of economic diversification and marginalized populations create competing demands.
+Countries must grapple with decisions about access to labor markets and social programs for refugees, while also meeting the demands of its own citizens who may also be struggling.

 There is growing recognition that sustainable economic solutions are needed for both marginalized communities and refugees.
 Consequentially, integration of these populations is also integral to have a flourishing, sustainable entrepreneurial ecosystem beneficial to communities and nations.
-Many challenges, such as lack of formal education, capital, social capital, language skills, knowledge of local market and regulations and access to credit, exist for these people.
-“Local integration is a complex and gradual process with legal, economic, social and cultural dimensions.
-It imposes considerable demands on both the individual and the receiving society.”
-Entrepreneurship can serve as a tool to overcome some of these challenges if properly introduced.

 Understanding the local market is key in developing entrepreneurial ecosystems in the region.
 It is also the avenue with least barrier to entry and more likely to have positive impact on marginalized communities.
-Programs should take this into consideration.
+Programs need to take this into consideration.